Sony FE 20mm f/1.8 G review

 - Aperture ring has both stepless and stepped options

-Prime lenses are often simply designed and the Sony 20mm is no exception, but there’s no denying that it has more to offer than most comparable lenses.
-As you’d expect, there’s an AF/MF switch to toggle between focus modes, a customizable button on the side, a manual aperture ring and a switch to move between a stepless and clicked aperture.
+Prime lenses are often simply designed, and the Sony 20mm is no exception, but there’s no denying that it has more to offer than most comparable lenses.
+As you’d expect, there’s an AF/MF switch to toggle between focus modes, a customizable button on the side, a manual aperture ring and a switch to move between stepless and clicked aperture selection.

 The most impressive feature, beyond the small size and weight of the lens, is that the manual aperture ring has three settings to suit all photographers and videographers.
-There’s the 'A' setting for camera body control of the aperture, stepless for manual control when shooting video, and clicked manual aperture where you can feel the click between each stop and is more suitable for stills.
-So, whatever your preferred method of aperture control, this lens provides it.
+There’s the 'A' setting for camera body control of the aperture, stepless for manual control when shooting video, and clicked manual aperture, where you can feel the click between each stop, and which is more suitable for stills.
+So, whatever your preferred method of aperture control, this lens offers it.

 Build and handling